 To file an appeal

-- Submit a written appeal within three (3) business days of the written outcome being made available to the Office of Residential Life.
+- Submit a written appeal within three (3) business days of the written outcome being made available to the Title IX Coordinator or designee.

 - Written appeals will be submitted to the other party for their response, which must be submitted within two (2) business days.